EvilNick2/college-game-project/README.md

 # Access
 $ cd college-game-project

-# Install dependencies
-$ yarn

 # Run the project
-$ yarn start
+$ start index.html

-# The server will initialize in the <http://localhost:3000>
+# The Website will open in your default browser
 ```

 ## :memo: License ##